-Stress-gradient hypothesis predicts that positive interactions are more common in harsh environments (Bertness and Callaway, 1994).
+Stress-gradient hypothesis – has SGH been developed in thesis?
+If not, interesting idea to introduce here.
+Strengths – yup applies, limitations – may say why did you not link sooner.
+I propose sure – link entire thesis to it if you want. predicts that positive interactions are more common in harsh environments (Bertness and Callaway, 1994).
 Stress can be due abiotic factors such as ie. heat or salinity or resource scarcity, ie. droughts.
 When two organisms share a fundament resource whose scarceness is the stressor, it is predicted that facilitation can only occur when neighbours increases the availability of this resource (Callaway 2007, Maestre and Cortina, 2004, Maestre et al, 2009).
 Pollen limitation is an external factor that negatively influences the reproductive capacity of plants (Rhodes, 2001) and can thus be considered a stress that leads to inhibited seed production.
 Floral displays are the method by which plants attract pollinators, thus when a magnet plant attracts more pollinators to an area it is increasing local resources for neighbours.
 However, this review revealed that neither desert nor arctic ecosystems have been studied in these contexts.
 Meta-analyses show that most sexually producing plants are pollen-limited (Larson and Barrett, 1999, Knight et al, 2005) and that the alpine is no more or less limited than more temperate lowlands (Raul Garcia-Comacho, 2009).
 This suggests the potential ubiquity of pollinator-mediated facilitation, but overall evidence is completely lacking harsh environments.
 We confirmed the role of L. tridentata as a foundation plant within this system.
-As expected for a beneficiary shrub in a harsh environment, it facilitated understory annuals while stabilizing microclimates, a prominent mechanism underlying nurse-protégé studies (Filazzola and Lortie, 2014).
+As expected for a beneficiary shrub in a harsh environment, it facilitated understory annuals while stabilizing microclimates – AND did its role change with stress and thus support SGH?, a prominent mechanism underlying nurse-protégé studies (Filazzola and Lortie, 2014).
 Pollinator-mediated facilitation was not measured between L. tridentata and M. glabrata, so this project still provides no evidence of pollination facilitation in desert ecosystems.
-Indirect interactions are mediated by organisms rather than the abiotic environment, therefore unless the harshness of an ecosystem directly leads to pollen limitation i.e. inhibits pollinators, it is unlikely that pollination facilitation would be more commonly found in them.
+Indirect interactions>???
+Another big idea – might save for another paragraph. are mediated by organisms rather than the abiotic environment, therefore unless the harshness of an ecosystem directly leads to pollen limitation i.e. inhibits pollinators, it is unlikely that pollination facilitation would be more commonly found in them.

+So you introduced SGH and also indirect interactions – each could be a paragraph here, brief, that is ‘tested’ with your two thesis chapters.